Welcome to the

 Back to top

-- NASA and the Jet Propulsion Laboratory feature the Tier-Scalable Reconnaissance paradigm developed by Dr. Wolfgang Fink, Caltech Visting Scientist Mark Tarbell, and colleagues at the USGS and University of Arizona.
+- NASA and the Jet Propulsion Laboratory feature the Tier-Scalable Reconnaissance paradigm developed by Dr. Wolfgang Fink, Caltech Visiting Scientist Mark Tarbell, and colleagues at the USGS and University of Arizona.

-- Dr. Wolfgang Fink and Caltech Visiting Scientist Mark Tarbell of the Visual and Autonomous Exploration Systems Research Laboratory at Caltech have received one of R&D Magazine's 2009 R&D 100 Awards.
-The prize recognizes significant new technologies that exemplify the most innovative ideas of the previous year.
+- In July 2009 Dr. Wolfgang Fink and Caltech Visiting Scientist Mark Tarbell of the Visual and Autonomous Exploration Systems Research Laboratory at Caltech were named co-recipients of the R&D Magazine’s R&D 100 Award, and subsequently in November 2009 they were also named co-recipients of the R&D Magazine’s R&D 100 Editors' Choice Award (the highest of the R&D 100 Awards in 2009), both for the DOE-funded Artificial Retina Project.
+The prizes recognize significant new technologies that exemplify the most innovative ideas of the year.

 Back to top